ID: POL-002374-P/165983

 After primary school, he continued his education at the Teacher Training College, where, between 1930 and 1936, he studied sculpture and graphics under Józef Blicharski.
 He received his diploma in 1936.
 He then attended the School of Reserve Cadets in Grodno.

-When the Second World War broke out, he took part in the September campaign, during which he defended Białystok at Wysoki Stoczek .
+When the Second World War broke out, he took part in the September campaign, during which he defended Białystok at Wysoki Stoczek.
 After the unit was disbanded, he was captured by the Soviet army.
 He saved himself from being sent to Siberia by jumping out of a train.
-He returned to Bialystok, but in the face of danger began the "Gehenna of the war journey" .
-On 2 January 1940, he reached France, where he joined the 6th Borderland Rifle Regiment (part of the 2nd Infantry Rifle Division under Brigadier-General Bronisław Prugar-Ketling) .
-After fighting at, among other places, Verdun, in 1940 he and his unit were interned in Switzerland and stayed in the camp at Winterthur.
+He returned to Bialystok, but in the face of danger he began the "Gehenna of the war journey" (he described his wandering in detail in his book The Aristocracy of the Spirit).
+On 2 January 1940, he reached France, where he joined the 6th Borderland Foot Rifle Regiment (part of the 2nd Foot Rifle Division under the command of Brigadier-General Bronisław Prugar-Ketling; the same division included the artist-sculptor Maciej Piotrowski, who studied sculpture under Stankiewicz).
+After fighting at, among other places, Verdun, in 1940, he and his division were interned in Switzerland and stayed in the camp at Winterthur.

 Despite the traumas and tormenting nightmares of his war experiences, he found peace in sculpture and spiritual pursuits (he practised yoga and also explored the Catholic faith).
 "I sculpted by drawing and painting, mainly portraits.
-This work gave me confidence" .
-In 1942 he designed and made the white marble altar and the oak reliefs on the entrance door of the Polish chapel in Zuchwil .
-Works such as the stone sculpture "Silence" ("Stille", 1943) and the wooden sculpture "Suffering" ("Leidende", 1943)
+This work gave me confidence."
+In 1942, he designed and made the white marble altar and the oak reliefs on the entrance door of the Polish chapel in Zuchwil (the architect of the chapel was Jan Lewiński, and the artists who worked on the interior decoration were those who had been in the Winterthur internment camp: Tadeusz Fuss-Kaden (1914-1985), Zbigniew Bem (1917-2018), Paweł Polachowski (1917-1991), and Tadeusz Tomaszewski (1913-?)).
+Works such as the stone sculpture "Silence" ("Stille", 1943) and the wooden "Sufferer" ("Leidende", 1943)

 also date from this period.
 After the war, in 1946, he took up the post of director of the Polish Museum in Rapperswil, but resigned after three years in protest at the changes to the institution imposed by the then Polish government.

 In 1955, Stankiewicz founded the Polish Historical Museum, which was housed in the rooms of the Muri Castle.
-His idea was to create a bridge between Poland and the countries of the free West and "to highlight the achievements of our nation, following the path of freedom and justice towards true democracy" .
-The museum consisted of the private collections of the artist (these were mainly iconographies, cartographies, numismatics and militaria), who over the years had collected artefacts of Polishness during his numerous travels, auctions, visits to antique shops or thanks to donations.
+His idea was to create a bridge between Poland and the countries of the free West and to "highlight the achievements of our nation, following the path of freedom and justice towards true democracy".
+The museum consisted of the private collections of the artist (these were mainly iconographies, cartographies, numismatics and militaria), who over the years had collected artefacts of Polishness during numerous trips, auctions, visits to antique shops or thanks to donations.
 One of the most important donations was the Papal Insignia used by John Paul II during his pilgrimage to Cuba in 1998.
-Unfortunately, the museum closed in 2017 and the collection was sold off at auction .
+Unfortunately, the museum closed in 2017 and the collection was sold off at auction.

-Stankiewicz was also the initiator and founder, established in 1978, of the Institute for the Study of World Issues.
-"In order to give the right direction to socio-political activity, I founded the Institute (...) as a forum for the discussion of the analysis of the creative achievements of the Polish Nation against the background of the world situation in the construction of the future community of nations" .
-The Institute regularly organised international scientific symposia, which took place in the rooms of the castle inhabited by the Stankiewicz family and dealt with Polish and European issues, with a particular emphasis on the promotion of libertarian ideas.
+Stankiewicz was also the initiator and founder of the Institute for the Study of World Issues, founded in 1978.
+"In order to give the right direction to socio-political activity, I founded the Institute (...) as a forum for the discussion of the analysis of the creative achievements of the Polish Nation against the background of the world situation in the construction of the future community of nations".
+The Institute regularly organised international scientific symposia (the Institute's College was composed of professors and scholars of many prestigious universities from Poland and Europe, such as Jerzy Giedroyc, Janusz Rakowski, Prof. Edward Szczepaniak, Prof. Jeanne Hersch, Prof. Walter Hofel, Prof. Norman Davis and Willy Linder), which took place in the rooms of the castle inhabited by the Stankiewicz family and dealt with Polish and European issues, with particular emphasis on the promotion of ideas of freedom.

-In addition, he held numerous cultural and diplomatic posts: between 1986 and 1989, he was a delegate for special assignments on behalf of the Ministry of Foreign Affairs of the Polish Government in Exile in London, a member of the Patronage of the Polish Cultural Foundation "Libertas" in Rapperswil, a member of the Kosciuszko Society in Solura, and a member of the Board of the Kosciuszko Museum.
+In addition, he held numerous cultural and diplomatic posts: in 1986-1989 he was a delegate for special assignments on behalf of the Ministry of Foreign Affairs of the Polish Government in Exile in London, a member of the Patronage of the Polish Cultural Foundation "Libertas" in Rapperswil, a member of the Kosciuszko Society in Solura, and a member of the Board of the Kosciuszko Museum.

 Stankiewicz's artistic activity

 Stankiewicz, who at the beginning of his artistic work made his sculptures in stone and wood, began to explore the potential of this material after learning about the metals used in the production of lighting.
 The sculptor was particularly interested in technical solutions that allowed the metal to be shaped without losing its strength.
 Contours, curves, sinuosities as well as spatial effects, the creation of form (or better, anti-form), became the core of Stankiewicz's sculptures.
-As the artist himself has admitted, "for my sculptures I usually use spatial compositions: circles, ellipses, cuboids in various opposing arrangements" .
-An example of this is the monument to General Langiewicz in Grenchen, realised between 1963 and 1965, depicting a Polish eagle engulfed in fire.
-Another frequently recurring element in Stankiewicz's work was geometric forms: circles, squares, shapes that he called archetypes . ('Ring-cube' 'Ring-cubus', 1973).
+As the artist himself admits, "for my sculptures I usually use spatial compositions: circles, ellipses, cuboids in various opposing arrangements".
+An example of this is, realised between 1963 and 1965, the monument to General Langiewicz in Grenchen, depicting a Polish eagle engulfed in fire.
+Other frequently recurring elements in Stankiewicz's work were geometric forms: circles, squares, shapes that he called archetypes. ('Ring-cube' 'Ring-cubus', 1973).

-Noteworthy were the urban projects of the 1970s, which were intended to explore the concept of the 'city above the city'.
+Worth noting were the urban design projects of the 1970s, which were intended to explore the concept of the 'city above the city'.
 One such project is an aluminium triangular-shaped structure suspended 460 metres above Bern.
-This new city was to offer residential platforms without interfering with the existing urban fabric of the Swiss capital, while at the same time enabling 'the coexistence of people with each other in dense human communities' .
+This new city was intended to offer residential platforms without interfering with the existing urban fabric of the Swiss capital, while at the same time enabling 'the coexistence of people with each other in dense human communities'.

 "For me, my proportions are reminiscent of human communities that want to grow, to develop, to introduce a positive attitude, a state in which each member can no longer exist without the other.
 They are reminiscent of the structure of the family, in which there is room for young and old.
 In this community, a sense of responsibility can also grow and, as in a family, it is painful when someone is taken from it."
 Examples of such compositions include: "Family" ("Familie", 1964), "Unity" ("Einigkeit"), "Growth" ("Wachstum"), "Society" (Gesellschaft), "Development" (Entwicklung"), "Cain und Abel, 1964", "Fire of Freedom" ("Freiheitsfeuer", 1964), "Man and Woman" ("Mann und Frau", 1964).